-Coercion in Population Control: There were no reports of coerced abortion or involuntary sterilization.
+Coercion in Population Control: There were no reports of coerced abortion or involuntary sterilization on the part of government authorities.

 Discrimination: The constitution states, "Women and men shall have the same rights and duties in all areas of family life and political, economic, social, cultural life," but it does not specifically address discrimination.
 Some customary practices discriminate against women, including traditional inheritance systems that tend to exclude women from land ownership.